velipso/gvsong/README.md

 `F#5` is F#, octave 5.
 Tuning is based on `A-4` set to 440Hz.

 Notes can also be expressed as a three digit decimal number, from `001` (`C-0`) to `120` (`B-9`).
+It's easiest to use this format when playing back PCM samples.

-The note field can also contain special values: `---` for no event, `OFF` for note off, and `END` for pattern end.
+The note field can also contain special values: `---` for no event, `OFF` for note off (triggering release), `000` for note stop (skipping release), and `END` for pattern end.

 The effect field can have the following commands.
 All parameters are in decimal.